 Depreciation

-Passive Income and Pass-Through Deduction
+Passive Income And Pass-Through Tax Deduction

 Capital Gains Tax